sappier/example-cf-envoy-xsuaa/README.md

 ## Deploy the application

-First we need to create an instance of xsuaa service with the name `xsuaa`, same as in the manifest.
+First, we need to create an instance of the xsuaa service with the name `xsuaa`, the same as in the manifest.

 ```
 $ cf create-service xsuaa application xsuaa